wbommel/iot-telemetry-scale/README.md

 ## 🔧 What It Does

-- 📏 Measures weight via load cell & HX711
+- 📏 Measures weight via load cell & HX711 with ESP8266 or ESP32 as basis
-- 📶 Publishes readings via MQTT
+- 📶 Publishes readings via MQTT continuously (roughly one value every second)
-- 🎥 Streams live video with snapshots
+- 🎥 Streams live video with snapshots (via a RaspberryPi and a RaspiCam)
-- 🧠 Stores and organizes measurements per individual
+- 🧠 Stores and organizes measurements per individual (via a minimal and simple nodejs websocket backend using a json file and a python nicegui frontend (running on a RaspberryPi in my case))
-- 📊 Displays charts, dashboards, and historical data
+- 📊 Displays historical data as charts on iobroker or Homeassistant dashboards (running on RaspberryPi's)
-- 🏠 Integrates with Home Assistant & ioBroker
+- 🏠 Integrates with Home Assistant & ioBroker (see above)
 - 💡 Designed to be flexible, low-stress, and extensible

 ---